dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-6912** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-The Coder field of [Denial Management](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/denial-management/) will now be defaulted to the owner of the account (as long as its not a CDI).
-If there is no owner, the field will be left blank for user input.
-Otherwise, if there is no coder but a submitter, the field will default to the submitter.
+The Coder field of [Denial Management](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/denial-management/) will now be defaulted to the Owner of the account (as long as it is not a CDI).
+If there is no Owner, the field will be left blank for user input.
+Otherwise, if there is no Coder but a Submitter, the field will default to the Submitter.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">